ctuning/ck-tensorflow/README.md

 ## Unified, multi-dimensional and multi-objective autotuning

 It is now possible to take advantage of our [universal multi-objective CK autotuner](https://github.com/ctuning/ck/wiki/Autotuning) to optimize TensorFlow.
 As a first simple example, we added batch size tuning via CK.
-You can invoke it as following:
+You can invoke it as follows:

 ```
 $ ck autotune tensorflow